aav-antonov/HashCode-2021/README.md

 ## Problem overview
 Given the description of a city plan and planned paths for all cars in that city, optimize the schedule of trac lights to minimize the total amount of time spent in trac, and help as many cars as possible reach their destination before a given deadline.
+See more details <a href="https://www.kaggle.com/competitions/hashcode-2021-oqr-extension/data" target="_blank"> here</a>.

 This problem is a combinatorial optimization problem.
 Top solutions at the competition all implement  hill climbing optimization techniques.
 For a given schedule change the order of traffic lights for two streets and, if improved , introduce this incremental change to the solution.